LaifsV1/pcfeq/README.md

 # pcfeq
-Bisimulation Checking tool for PCFv programs
+Bisimulation checking tool for PCFv programs. `pcfeq` performs a bounded symbolic execution to check for equality of PCFv programs.
+It is written in OCaml and makes use of Z3 to solve constraints on symbolic constants.

 ## Directory Structure